 To determine the internal dose rate an organism receives we need to know the activity concentration in its tissues.
 Current radiological environmental assessment models consider wholebody dose rates (rather than organ specific dose rates) and consequently require wholebody activity concentrations to be input.
-Wholebody activity concentrations are used as the majority of the available radiation effects data are related to wholebody (external gamma exposure) dose rates.

-In some instances, monitoring data will be available as an input into the assessment tool which will then use these values to estimate wholebody dose rates.
-As most current monitoring programmes are focused on human foodstuffs, tissue specific data (e.g. for fish flesh) may require transforming into wholebody values (see http://wiki.ceh.ac.uk/x/MIIrBw for information on how to do this).
+In some instances monitoring data will be available as an input into the assessment tool which will then use these to estimate wholebody dose rates.
+As most current monitoring programmes are focused on human foodstuffs tissue specific data (e.g. for fish flesh) may require transforming into wholebody values (see http://wiki.ceh.ac.uk/x/MIIrBw for information on how to do this).